DotNetBackendTraining/simple-inventory-management-system/README.md

 ![MicrosoftSQLServer](https://img.shields.io/badge/Microsoft%20SQL%20Server-CC2927?style=for-the-badge&logo=microsoft%20sql%20server&logoColor=white)

+## Setup

+1. Create the database.
+2. Run all scripts in `db/scripts`.
+3. If sample data is needed use scripts from `db/sample`.

+## Description

-**Description:** In this console-based application, you'll create a basic inventory management system.
+In this console-based application, you'll create a basic inventory management system.
 This system will allow a user to manage a list of products, where each product has a name, price, and quantity in stock.

 **GitHub requirements:** You must use Git for version control and host your project on GitHub.
 Commit and push your